 Permaculture started in Australia in the 1970s, initially as a way to design agricultural systems based on ecological principles, and has since become an international movement to design for all human needs using techniques that are not just sustainable, but regenerative – that is, they make the planet better, instead of depleting it.

 There are lots of books on forest gardening and permaculture, as well as courses, camps, and workshops.
-My former business partner, Shantree Kacera, operates, The Living Centre, offers training and mentorships in permaculture and forest gardening, Here at Willow Creek Farm, we are also starting to offer permaculture programs, mostly for children and families, such as Permaculture Family Camp, which lets family come out and learn about permaculture, modern homesteading, holistic parenting, all while also camping on a farm with their family.
+My former business partner, Shantree Kacera, operates, The Living Centre, offers training and mentorships in permaculture and forest gardening, Here at Willow Creek Farm, we are also starting to offer permaculture programs, such as Permaculture Family Camp, which lets family come out and learn about permaculture, modern homesteading, holistic parenting, all while also camping on a farm with their family.

 When purchased in bundles of 25, the price per tree is listed below.